TODD A. GOLD

 Faith

-Although I tried, at 27 it was becoming impractical to raise a family as a straggling artist.
+Although I tried, at 26 it was becoming impractical to raise a family as a straggling artist.
 So, I had to make a decision.
-Whether to press onward and fulfill my life-long passion to have a career in the artworld - or take an off-ramp to a Plan “B”.
-I’d never had a Plan “B”.
-I’d never prepared for any career other than art.
-I’d dropped out of college to pursue art, so any other career, much less one in commercial real estate sales seemed complex and daunting.
+Whether to press onward and fulfill my what I felt was my life-long destiny to have a career in the artworld - or take an off-ramp to a Plan “B”.
+I’d never had a Plan “B” before.
+I’d never prepared for any career other than something having to do with art.
+I’d abandoned college to pursue an art career, so any other future, much less one in commercial real estate sales seemed complex and daunting.
+Nonetheless, my Plan “B” became an exciting and fulfilling career in commercial real estate and development that has spanned more than four decades.

-Click here to see how my Plan “B” became an exciting and fulfilling career that has spanned more than four decades.
-Find out how I went from introverted artist to an extroverted real estate professional.
+Click here to view some of our projects and find out how I went from introverted artist to an extroverted real estate professional.

 Over the years I have written articles for real estate publications, through local, regional and national media channels.
 I’m currently writing a book based largely on life experience.
 These experiences are from the perspective of a young man eager to make his way in the world and the many mistakes and lessons learned along the way.
 Sound familiar?
 We all have a story to tell, and we all have a certain degree of wisdom…wisdom that speaks out of our unique life experience.

 Although I was born and raised in a culturally Jewish home, we were not a very religious family.
-While the 10-commandments were our technical guidebook to “right and wrong” behavior as kids, what really got the attention of my three brothers and me was my father’s black, tooled-leather cowboy belt he wore to the San Antonio Stock Show and Rodeo every year.
+While the 10-commandments were our guidebook to “right and wrong” behavior as kids, what really got the attention of my three brothers and me was my father’s black, tooled-leather cowboy belt he wore to the San Antonio Stock Show and Rodeo every year.
 Dad came from the “spare-the-rod, spoil-the-child” generation of parenting.
 So, we always knew what the consequences were for not following “parental advice”.

 He knew that I’d lost my spirituality when I was young and never really reconnected with it.
 I’d been going through a difficult time, like we all do.
 It seemed like it would never end.
 While I struggled through, my friend helped me to learn to rely on Jesus and stop trying to control the world.
-Obviously, something a control freak like me has a hard time doing.
+Obviously, something control freaks like me have a hard time doing.
 Although I eventually realized that I needed to give up control, it’s not normal for Type “A” personalities to do that.
 So, it’s been a learned behavior and something I struggle with every day.

-My search brought me to a Bible Study…and the Bible Study brought me in deeper…yep, to another passion.
-One of my brothers in Christ suggested I participate in the Kairos Prison Ministry, that “it would be just the thing for me on my “Christian Walk”.
+My search brought me to a Bible Study…and that group deepened my connection…yep, to another passion.
+One of my brothers in Christ suggested I participate in the Kairos Prison Ministry, that it would be just the thing for me on my “Christian Walk”.
 Well, he was right.
 Something in that ministry spoke to me at my core.
 I never saw myself going into a prison, at all.
-In fact, it would be the last place I ever that I would find myself…I knew that.
+In fact, it would be the last place I knew I would ever find myself.
 Avoid prison at all costs.

-I invite you to learn more about my faith journey, but mostly the Kairos Prison Ministry.
+Click here to learn more about my faith journey, but mostly the Kairos Prison Ministry.
 It truly is changing lives.